Identifying the post-pandemic determinants of low performing students in Latin America through Interpretable Machine Learning methods: Results

-I repeat the same exercise here for the low performer sample (level 1 and level 2).
+We repeat the same exercise for the low performer sample (level 1 and level 2).
 Results are displayed in Figure \ref{figure5}.
-First, compared to the student with the highest chance of reaching no more than level 1 (Figures \ref{figure5}a and \ref{figure5}b), the student reaching level 2 with the lowest index ($\Phi^{\text{min}}_{i}$) have larger family educational support (index = +1.11); 4 books (instead of 1) and 12 digital devices (instead of 6); a high index regarding school belonging (+2.37 versus -4.47); not engage in paid work and come from a richer family (SES index = +1.57 versus -0.96); and do twice as much homework (2-3 hours versus less than 1 hour).
+First, compared to a student with the highest chance of reaching no more than level 1 (Figures \ref{figure5a} and \ref{figure5b}), a student reaching level 2 with the lowest index ($\Phi^{\text{min}}_{i}$) has larger family educational support (index = +1.11); 4 books (instead of 1) and 12 digital devices (instead of 6); a high index regarding school belonging (+2.37 versus -4.47); is not engage in paid work and comes from a richer family (SES index = +1.57 versus -0.96); and do twice as much homework (2-3 hours versus less than 1 hour).

-Second, and as previously found for the levels 0 and 1 comparison, the level 1 student with $\Phi^{\text{max}}_{i}$ comes from a small Indigenous rural school (as rate for the nolangtest is equal to 1 and urban = 0), while the student with the highest chance of reaching level 2, comes from a large public school (without language minority students) which is located in an urban (large town) area and with parents involvement fostered by school (index = +0.047) where the latter is not encouraged in the Indigenous school of the level 1 student (index = -0.63) (see Figures \ref{figure5}c and \ref{figure5}d).
-Level 2 student school's rates for certification and PD attendance of teachers are high (between 80-95 percent) for the school of student reaching level 2 and they are leading SHAP values, but this is not the case for the other student's school.
+Second, a level 1 student with $\Phi^{\text{max}}_{i}$ comes from a small Indigenous rural school (as rate for the nolangtest is equal to 1 and urban = 0), while the student with the highest chance of reaching level 2 comes from a large public school (without language minority students) which is located in an urban (large town) area and with parents involvement fostered by school (index = +0.047), where the latter is less encouraged at the Indigenous school where the level 1 student is attending (index = -0.63) (see Figures \ref{figure5c} and \ref{figure5d}).
+The school rates for certification and PD attendance of teachers are high (between 80-95 percent) and they are leading SHAP values for the school of the level 2 student, but this is not the case for the comparison level 1 student's school.